 The Hill shared the news this week after obtaining documents from the FDA detailing the new policy.
 The agency quietly approved the change in November, but has been following a private and internal program for placing animals after studies are complete, as FDA spokesperson Monique Richards told The Hill.

-Animals the FDA tests on whose lives will now be spared are dogs, cats, rabbits, guinea pigs, and some farmed animals, as per The Hill.
-According to PETA, other animals the FDA routinely tests on include primates, mice, rats, and hamsters; it's unclear if those animals will be affected by the policy change or not.
+Animals the FDA tests on whose lives will now be spared are dogs, cats, rabbits, guinea pigs, and some farmed animals, as The Hill reported.
+According to PETA, other animals the FDA routinely tests on include primates, mice, rats, and hamsters.

 The FDA conducts experiments on animals to evaluate the efficacy and safety of drugs, vaccines, medical devices, and more, as explained on its website.
 However, animal tests are not actually the most accurate indication of that.
 According to Cruelty Free International, 90 percent of drugs fail in clinical trials on human volunteers — and those trials always come after comprehensive animal tests indicating that the drugs would safely work on humans.